zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 If someone tries to throw a ball 50 feet and the ba ll only goes 10 feet because the person doesn’t know how to throw a ball, you mi ght say, “Well, that was pathetic.”
 That was really so terrible you almost f eel sorry for the person.
 Nancy asks, “How do your parents handle all that?” meanin g how do your parents react, how do they view or take care of the situation?

 Yasmani says, “They’ve always left us to our own de vices.”
-“To leave someone to his own devices” (devices) means to let someone do something without interfering, without doing anything to influence hi s actions or decisions.
+“To leave someone to his own devices” (devices) means to let someone do something without interfering, without doing anything to influence his actions or decisions.
 Often this expression is used when someone does something that  you don’t think is a good idea, or when someone shows bad judgment or makes a  bad decision.

 You might say, for example, “Children, when left to  their own devices, will watch television all day instead of studying for school.”
-We’re saying there that if we don’t do anything to influence them or to control t hem perhaps, children will make bad decisions.
+We’re saying there that if we don’t do anything to influence them or to control them perhaps, children will make bad decisions.
 I’m not saying that’s true, but that ’s one possible use of that expression, and it is typically used when you’re de scribing a situation in which someone doesn’t make a very good decision.

 Yasmani says, We just fight it out amongst ourselve s,” meaning we just fight and our parents don’t do anything about it.
 Nancy says,  “So there’s no loving bond between the siblings.”
 A “bond” (bond) here would m ean a close relationship or connection between people.
 Yasmani says, “Oh, we lo ve each other, but we compete with each other, too.
 It’s complicated,” he  says, meaning it’s a situation that’s difficult to explain, perhaps.